Dep Graph API

 Snyk Dep Graph JSON syntax

-The Dep Graph Test API takes a Snyk Dep Graph JSON object describing the root application and the graph of direct and transitive dependencies.
+The Test Dep Graph API takes a Snyk Dep Graph JSON object describing the root application and the graph of direct and transitive dependencies.

 The schema for this format is as follows: